Why medical trunk stock is a risky blind spot

 When product SKUs from trunk stock does not appear on the Item Master, the process for updating the EHR is clumsy and convoluted for.
 It involves a series of screens, drop downs and data entry – it’s a manual, clunky, error-prone process.

-Whichever way the hospital tries to deal with capturing trunk stock, clunky workarounds mean that there is a high big risk of it not getting recorded.
+Whichever way the hospital tries to deal with capturing trunk stock, clunky workarounds mean that there is a high big risk of it not getting recorded at all or being documented with data gaps or errors due to keying in mistakes or omissions.

 Failure to capture trunk items has serious implications, let’s take a look at these.